vaibhavjain-in/s3fs/README.txt

 existing file in your S3 bucket into Drupal's database.
 This can take a significant amount of time for very large buckets (thousands of files).

+Please keep in mind that any time the contents of your S3 bucket change without Drupal knowing about it (like if you copy some files into it manually using another tool), you'll need to refresh the metadata cache again.
+S3FS assumes that its cache is a canonical listing of every file in the bucket.
+Thus, Drupal will not be able to access any files you copied into your bucket manually until S3FS's cache learns of them.

 =================================================================
 == Tell Your Site to Use s3fs Instead of the Public Filesystem ==